Bucher Industries: Founding and beginnings

 The company was founded in 1807 when Heinrich Bucher-Weiss (1784–1850) took over a forge in Murzeln, Niederweningen.
 Initially, the company produced simple agricultural tools.

-In the 1850s, under the leadership of the founders' son, Heinrich Bucher-Weiss, the company began producing slurry pumps, feed cutting machines, and hand mills.
+In the 1850s, under the leadership of the founder's son, Heinrich Bucher-Weiss, the company began producing slurry pumps, feed cutting machines, and hand mills.
 In 1871, Johann Bucher-Manz (1843–1919), the grandson of Heinrich Bucher-Weiss, took over the management of the forge.
 Under his leadership, the company started manufacturing fruit mills, fruit and grape presses, and metal components for agricultural machines such as threshers, hand mills, and feed cutters.
 By 1873, the company had four employees.